Hatte van der Woude: Politics

 Van der Woude was the VVD's sixth candidate in Delft in the 2010 municipal elections.
 She was not elected but she did become a committee member of the municipal council with a focus on safety, sustainability, housing, waste management, participation, and youth care.
 When another councilor stepped down in September 2012, she became a full member of the council, and she served as her party's spokesperson for youth care, sports, education, housing, and safety.
 Van der Woude was re-elected in 2014 after she had been placed third on the party list.
 She resigned in late 2016, halfway through her term, because of the combined workload of her job and her council membership.

 She became an alderwoman in Delft's new municipal executive, which was formed after the 2018 municipal elections in June, with responsibility over education, youth, and integration.
 Van der Woude worked on a housing project at the location of a former hospital with about 350 units called Bethelpark and on plans to merge six primary schools in Tanthof into three and to house them in a single building.
 Two opposition parties threatened to file a motion of no confidence against her and another alderwoman because of concerns by residents about the mergers, and the plans were later abandoned due to their costs.
 Van der Woude also promoted technical vmbo and mbo education in the municipality, saying that the hometown of Delft University of Technology needed skilled workers, and cooperated with educational institutions to investigate a new such location in Schieoevers.
 While an alderwoman, Van der Woude was a board member of the Vereniging van Zuid Hollandse Gemeenten (Association of South Holland municipalities).

 She ran for member of the House of Representatives in the 2021 general election as the VVD's 32nd candidate.
 She was elected and received 2,312 preference votes.
 She was sworn into the House on 31 March and had resigned from her position as alderwoman the week before.
 Her specialties are higher education, science policy, teacher training and policy, DUO, RCE, Nationaal Archief, and emancipation.
 She is a member of the Interparliamentary Committee on the Dutch Language Union and of the Committees for Finance and for Education, Culture and Science.
 In the House, Van der Woude worked with other parties on a bill to ban conversion therapy, and she successfully called for a risk analysis of foreign interference in higher education and science by countries such as China, Iran, and Russia.
 Furthermore, she was critical of the increasing number of international students at Dutch universities and proposed to allow these institutions to limit their number to prevent uncontrolled internationalization.

 She was one of the VVD's lijstduwers in Delft in the 2022 municipal elections.

+Electoral history

 Personal life

 Van der Woude is married, has two daughters and one son, and resides in Delft.
 Sea sailing is one of her hobbies.